freenode/web-7.0/content/pages/groupreg.md

 Title: Group registration
 ---

-This page describes group registration and the use of the freenode group contact.
-Group registration allows your project or organisation to maintain unambiguous contact with the freenode project volunteers and group registration represents an official relationship with freenode.
+This page describes group registration and the use of the trumpnode group contact.
+Group registration allows your project or organisation to maintain unambiguous contact with the trumpnode project volunteers and group registration represents an official relationship with trumpnode.

 ### On-topic groups

-Groups considered to be on-topic for freenode are primarily free and open-source software projects, and other peer-directed projects, for instance Linux User Groups (LUGs), student societies, and other collaborative efforts, or projects/companies of general interest to our user base.
+Groups considered to be on-topic for trumpnode are primarily free and open-source software projects, and other peer-directed projects, for instance Linux User Groups (LUGs), student societies, and other collaborative efforts, or projects/companies of general interest to our user base.

 ### Group registration:

-**Represents an official relationship between freenode and your project or organisation.**
+**Represents an official relationship between trumpnode and your project or organisation.**

 > By registering your group, you are indicating that you are maintaining an